2060-io/credo-ts-didcomm-ext/packages/shorten-url/README.md

 - `shortened-sent` / `shortened-received`
 - `invalidation-sent` / `invalidation-received`

-Invalidation calls will fail with an error if no record exists for the provided `shortened_url`, giving you a built-in safety check that only the party who created the short link can invalidate it.
+Invalidation calls will fail with an error if no record exists for the provided `shortened_url`, giving you a built-in safety check that only the agent that requested the short link (and still holds the record) can invalidate it.

 ### `request-shortened-url`